yashmodi9998/Cocotracker-backend/README.md

 | `/approve-return-request/:id`        | `PUT`      | Approve a return request.                 |
 | `/return-request/:id`                | `DELETE`   | Reject a return request.                 |

----

-Feel free to adjust or expand this documentation as needed for your specific project.